zanachka/curl-impersonate-lexiforest/README.md

 [![Docker images](https://github.com/yifekong/curl-impersonate/actions/workflows/build-and-test-docker.yml/badge.svg)](https://github.com/yifeikong/curl-impersonate/actions/workflows/build-and-test-docker.yml)

 > [!NOTE]
-> This is a maintained fork of [curl-impersonate](https://github.com/lwthiker/curl-impersonate).
-Chrome's fingerprints has changed a lot since the last update of upstream, use this fork if your impersonation is not working.
+> This is a (slightly) more active fork of [curl-impersonate](https://github.com/lwthiker/curl-impersonate).
+> Differences include:
+>
+> 1. Encrypted Client Hello(ECH) support introduced in Chrome 119.
+> 2. ZSTD compression support introduced in Chrome 123.
+> 3. X25519Kyber768 curve introduced in Chrome 124.
+> 4. More options for impersonation Akamai http/2 fingerprints, especially for Safari.
+> 5. Upgrade to more recent version of curl, 8.5.0 as of April, 2024.
+> 6. Ability to change extension orders and enable/disable TLS grease.
+> 7. (In progress) Single binary to support both Webkit-based and Gecko-based browsers, i.e. Chrome and Firefox.

-A special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari. curl-impersonate is able to perform TLS and HTTP handshakes that are identical to that of a real browser.
+A special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari and Firefox(In progress). `curl-impersonate` is able to perform TLS and HTTP handshakes that are identical to that of a real browser.

-curl-impersonate can be used either as a command line tool, similar to the regular curl, or as a library that can be integrated instead of the regular libcurl.
+`curl-impersonate` can be used either as a command line tool, similar to the regular curl, or as a library that can be integrated instead of the regular libcurl.
 See [Usage](#Basic-usage) below.

 ## Why?

 When you use an HTTP client with a TLS website, it first performs a TLS handshake.
 The first message of that handshake is called Client Hello.
 The Client Hello message that most HTTP clients and libraries produce differs drastically from that of a real browser.

 If the server uses HTTP/2, then in addition to the TLS handshake there is also an HTTP/2 handshake where various settings are exchanged.
 The settings that most HTTP clients and libraries use differ as well from those of any real browsers.